Carreau/ipython-wiki/Projects-using-IPython.md

     several of its backend languages and uses code from IPython's notebook viewer for the backend of its [sharing service](http://sharing.beakernotebook.com/gist/anonymous/11152408).

+-   [QtIPy](http://github.com/mfitzp/qtipy) is a GUI utility to enable automated running of IPython notebooks in response to file or folder changes and timers.
+Use it to generate automated reports and analysis for experimental data sets, output together with the code that made them.

 In teaching
 -----------